apache/pekko/docs/src/main/paradox/persistence-plugins.md

 The LevelDB journal is deprecated and it is not advised to build new applications with it.
 As a replacement we recommend using [Akka Persistence JDBC](https://doc.akka.io/docs/akka-persistence-jdbc/current/index.html).

-The LevelDB journal plugin config entry is `akka.persistence.journal.leveldb`.
+The LevelDB journal plugin config entry is `pekko.persistence.journal.leveldb`.
 Enable this plugin by defining config property:

 @@snip [PersistencePluginDocSpec.scala](/docs/src/test/scala/docs/persistence/PersistencePluginDocSpec.scala) { #leveldb-plugin-config }